Balance Your Energy Portfolio with this Key Metric

 Some applications of EROEI are already in wide usage, although we don’t tend to think about them in these terms.
 Energy-efficiency ratings on appliances, heating and cooling systems, windows, or building supplies are an application at the end of the energy curve.

 But how can we use EROEI to fine-tune our investment strategy?

 There are several stages in a response, and we can only consider some general perspectives today.
 This is more an exercise in introducing how one should deal with the EROEI factor.

 The broadest talks about how much (in energy) it costs to produce an energy flow.
 Here we would be interested in determining the amount of energy required to run an operation – extracting oil or gas, generating electricity, refining product, moving oil, gas or electricity from production site to centralized gathering, or distribution for actual use.

-processes require the consumption of energy.
+All such processes require the consumption of energy.
 At a wellhead, for example, it is emerging as a primary cost distinction between conventional and unconventional oil and gas production.

 Both the processes at a conventional well site and those attending the exploitation of oil and gas from shale use powered equipment for well drilling and work overs, separating hydrocarbons from water, tailings and value-added product, introducing secondary and enhanced recovery techniques (water, associated gas, chemicals, biological agents), and maintaining flow on pipelines, among other considerations.